tc39/proposal-promise-allSettled/README.md

 We say that a promise is _settled_ if it is not pending, i.e. if it is either fulfilled or rejected.
 See [_promise states and fates_](https://github.com/domenic/promises-unwrapping/blob/master/docs/states-and-fates.md) for more background on the relevant terminology.

+Furthermore, the name `allSettled` is commonly used in userland libraries implementing this functionality.
+See below.

 ## Examples

 Currently you would need to iterate through the array of promises and return a new value with the status known (either through the resolved branch or the rejected branch.